Essential Oils For Hay Fever

 Massaging the sides of the nose, forehead, temples and the back of the neck with a blend of oils in a carrier also brings soothing comfort for many sufferers.
 A gentle massaging action around the nose really helps to soothe those streaming eyes and mucous membranes.
 And a warm relaxing bath with any of the essential oils from our list is yet another easy way to help relieve the worst symptoms.

-Other forms of complementary or alternative therapies that can help relieve the misery of hay fever include acupuncture, herbal remedies, homeopathy, immunotherapy, and vitamin supplements.
+Other forms of complementary or alternative therapies that can help relieve the misery of hay fever include acupuncture, herbal remedies, homoeopathy, immunotherapy, and vitamin supplements.

 Copyright © Quinessence Aromatherapy Ltd 2010.
 Written by Sue Charles